 For decades, researchers have tried to solve this conundrum, but there is little to show for it, and in fact as research methods have become more sophisticated the picture has only gotten more pessimistic.
+Nothing seems to work.
+A 2019 paper evaluated the most rigorous kind of education research we have, randomized controlled trials.
+The 141 studies considered in the paper had a mean effect size of .06 standard deviations.
+Not .6 - .06.
+Which is to say, the average RCT shows no practical significance at all.
 Consider this large meta-analysis of techniques attempting to help low-SES students succeed.

 The dots are the mean weighted effect sizes of a given intervention.
 (Weighted by sample size, that is.)
 The red lines are the error bars, which help to tell you if the observed effect is statistically significant.
 If the red line crosses the vertical dotted line, we can’t say with statistical confidence that the effect is greater than zero - which means that of fourteen major studied interventions only six have statistically meaningful effects at all, and of those three are less than .2 of a standard deviation, which means they have limited practical effects.
 (Should we be funding small group tutoring?
 Yes!)
 You’ll get a better picture of how often education research fails to identify any meaningful effects from interventions by looking at a similar graph of the means and error bars of individual studies: